ArnavGoel03/cse15-lab-reports/index.md

-This is a smaple file to start a new repository.
+This is a sample file to start a new repository.